egpalazzolo/afprint/pages/frolence.md

 ---
 layout: default
-title: Frolence Ruthechura
+title: Frolence Rutechura
-description: Frolence Ruthechura
+description: Frolence Rutechura
 permalink: /frolence/
 ---
-## Frolence Ruthechura
+## Frolence Rutechura
 Dr. Frolence Rutechura is a Lecturer and Researcher in Text Linguistics in the Department of Foreign Languages and Linguistics at the University of Dar es Salaam, Tanzania.